 Zeynep Alemdar is Assistant Professor and Head of the International Relations Department at Okan University, Istanbul.
 She completed her PhD in Political Science, and MA in Diplomacy at the University of Kentucky.
 Her research interests include transnational social movements, civil society- state relations, and women’s studies.

-Dr. Ali Arslan is assistant professor of Sociology at the Department of Sociology, Sakarya University, Turkey.
+Dr. Ali Arslan is a professor of Sociology at the Department of Sociology, Sakarya University, Turkey.
 Dr. Arslan has completed both his PhD degree and MA degree at Bogazici University in Istanbul, Turkey.
 Dr. Arslan served as a chair at the Department of Sociology’s Applied Sociology section as well as a vice chair at Sakarya University.

 Besides his academic career, Dr. Arslan has also worked at ARGEDA (research center for development, training and consultancy-specializing in management consultancy and public opinion surveys) which he owned and managed for 10 years.
 His research interests include organizational behavior, organizational sociology, management sociology, Islamic sociology and teaching methods of sociology.